Do Guinea Pigs Fight? How to Stop Guinea Pigs From Fighting!

 Guinea pigs are social and adorable pets that are typically calm in most situations.
-But no matter what type of species we are dealing with, there is bound to be tension one way or another.
-Whether it be humans, cats, rats, or birds, we all experience fights now and then.
-So the real question is, why do guinea pigs fight?
+But no matter what type of species or gender we are dealing with, there is bound to be tension one way or another.
+Whether it be humans, cats, rats, or birds, male, or female we all experience frustration now and then.
+So the real question is, why do male and/or female guinea pigs fight?

 Typically in a herd of guinea pigs, there will be a dominant piggie and you can tell who it is by the way they fight.
 The last one to stand their ground is usually the more dominant.
 Fighting over dominance is common in guinea pig herds and are fine as long as one guinea pig backs down and acts submissively towards the other.
 The real problem is when neither piggie backs down and things reach a more aggressive nature.
-This is when you have to intervene and stop the fight.
+This is when you have to intervene and stop guinea pigs from fighting.

 Guinea pigs are usually very peaceful pets that work well together if paired correctly.
 If one of your guinea pigs starts acting up out of the blue, they may be feeling discomfort somewhere in their body.
 Similar to any other human or pet, feeling sick or being in pain can lead to an aggressive and cranky nature.
 Be sure to examine your piggie and bring them to a vet just to be safe.
 Always remember to properly feed and clean their cage often to avoid having any one of your guinea pigs fall ill.